Ada Lovelace: Commemoration

-In March 2022, a statue of Ada Lovelace was installed at the site of the former Ergon House in the City of Westminster, London, honoring its scientific history.
+In March 2022, a statue of Ada Lovelace was installed at the site of the former Ergon House in the City of Westminster, London, honouring its scientific history.
 The redevelopment was part of a complex with Imperial Chemical House.
 The statue was sculpted by Etienne and Mary Millner and based on the portrait by Margaret Sarah Carpenter.
 The sculpture was unveiled on International Women's Day, 2022.
 It stands on the 7th floor of Millbank Quarter overlooking the junction of Dean Bradley Street and Horseferry Road.

 In September 2022, Nvidia announced the Ada Lovelace graphics processing unit (GPU) microarchitecture.
+In July 2023, the Royal Mint issued four commemorative £2 coins in various metals to "honour the innovative contributions of computer science visionary Ada Lovelace and her legacy as a female trailblazer."

-Bicentenary
+Bicentenary (2015)

 The bicentenary of Ada Lovelace's birth was celebrated with a number of events, including: